kpelzel/irDecoder/README.md

 Hardware Installation & Setup
 -----------------------------
 This package was designed to be used with a raspberry pi (any version should work) and an ir receiver (something similar to the TSOP38238).
-The input pin signal pin from the ir receiver is hard coded in as rpio pin 10.
-This can easily be changed by changing the value at the top of decode.go.
+The input pin signal pin is specified by giving it as the first command line argument.